Learn Pain Less

 );

-In this example, an ElevatedButton widget is displayed conditionally based on the value of the isButtonEnabled boolean variable.
-If it is true, then an enabled button is displayed.
-Otherwise, a disabled button is displayed.
+In this example, an ElevatedButton widget is displayed conditionally based on the value of an isButtonEnabled boolean variable.
+If it is true, an enabled button is displayed; otherwise a disabled one.

 Using the If-Else Statement

-The if-else statement is a more verbose way of outputting widgets conditionally in Flutter.
-It allows developers to specify more complex conditions and actions.
+Flutter provides developers with an if-else statement as a more verbose means of outputting widgets conditionally, and this allows for greater control when specifying more complex conditions and actions.

-The syntax of the if-else statement is as follows:
+The syntax for an If/Else statement is as follows:

 if (condition) {